Ouranosinc/climate-platforms-comparison/README.md

 # climate-platforms-comparison
-This repo stores the code for the paper "Comparison of two Canadian climate data portals: Are decision-makers getting consistent information?".
+This repo stores the code for the paper "Canadian Climate Data Portals: A Comparative Analysis from a User Perspective".

 ## Instructions